martinrombach88/martinrombach88/README.md

 - 👋 Hi, I’m @martinrombach88
 - 👀 I’m interested in ...
-Javascript, PHP, React, Node.js, Java
+Javascript, PHP, MVC, React, Node.js, Java
 - 🌱 I’m currently learning ...
-PHP
+Javascript, PHP and the MVC framework
 - 💞️ I’m looking to collaborate on ... projects! (once my bootcamp is finished)
 - 📫 How to reach me ... martinrombach88@gmail.com